 - Do not do your exercises in the evenings on fast days.
-Exercise has been shown in a lot of people to trigger hunger which means you might be tempted to eat when you shouldn’t.
+Exercise has been shown in a lot of people to trigger hunger.
+Meaning you might be tempted to eat when you shouldn’t.

 2. Do not add a lot of milk to your coffee.
 Only use half or teaspoon of milk when having tea or coffee.
 Milk does contain lactose which is sugar.
-This could derail the plan, so only use a small amount.
+This could derail the plan.
+Only use a small amount.

 3. Use your fasting period to do stuff.
 Don’t sit idle.
 Getting busy will stop you thinking about food.